Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: The Clique-Picking Algorithm

 To compute $\hamo(G)$ using Proposition~\ref{proposition:countingFormula}, we need the following values.
 Note that the resulting subgraphs $H$ are trivial, except for the case $S=\{2,3\}$ and $S=\{1,2,3\}$.
 In these cases, we obtain the induced path on $\{4,5,6\}$, which has three possible AMOs.

 Using Proposition~\ref{proposition:countingFormula} we can compute $\hamo(G)$ as follows:

-We remark that we do \emph{not} have discussed how to compute~$\phi(S)$ yet~--~for this example, this can be done by naive enumeration.
+We remark that we do \emph{not} have discussed how to compute~$\phi(S)$ yet~--~for this example, this can be done by na\"ive enumeration.
 In general, however, this is a non-trivial task.
 We tackle this issue below. \exampleqed \end{example}